Maternal Mental Health at Repose Therapy

 Maternal mental health professionals to Postpartum Depression as Perinatal Mood and Anxiety Disorders.
 Also known as PMADs.
 This is because the name encompasses the full spectrum of conditions that pregnant and postpartum women can develop.

-If you are experiencing symptoms of PERINATAL DEPRESSION OR ANXIETY like 15-20% of all childbearing people, don't wait.
+If you are experiencing symptoms of perinatal depression or anxiety like 15-20% of all childbearing people, don't wait.
 Get support for your symptoms to get out of control before seeking support.
 Make the brave decision to seek help now.
 Our team at Repose ensures that you will receive compassionate and knowledgeable support.
 We want to help guide you through this common and very treatable illness.

 We know that symptoms of Perinatal Mood and Anxiety Disorders (PMADs) may overlap with the “Baby Blues”.
 In fact, we know that 80% of new mothers experience, PMADs are different because they last longer than 2-3 weeks after childbirth.
 Generally, this does not get better on its own.”